-- 2) When a player in the attacking team intentionally directs the ball into goal with any part of his body. - Since this is not considered an offence, play shall be resumed with a face-off. - 3) When the ball passes the goal line during, or after, a signal.
+- When a player in the attacking team intentionally directs the ball into goal with any part of his body.
+Since this is not considered an offence, play shall be resumed with a face-off. - 3) When the ball passes the goal line during, or after, a signal.
 A period or a match is over as soon as the final signal has started sounding. - 4) When the ball goes into the goal cage without passing the goal line from the front. - 5) When a goalkeeper throws or kicks the ball into the opposing team's goal, in an otherwise correct way.
 Since this is not considered an offence, play shall be resumed with a face-off.
-The ball has to touch another player or another player's equipment before it goes into goal. - 6) When a field player in the attacking team intentionally kicks the ball and it goes into goal after having touched another player or another player's equipment. - Since this is not considered an offence, play shall be resumed with a face-off. - 7) When the offending team scores during a delayed penalty.
+The ball has to touch another player or another player's equipment before it goes into goal. - 6) When a field player in the attacking team intentionally kicks the ball and it goes into goal after having touched an opponent or opponent's equipment.
+Since this is not considered an offence, play shall be resumed with a face-off.
+An intended foot pass directed into goal by the opponent shall however be allowed. - 7) When the offending team scores during a delayed penalty.
 The penalty shall be carried out and play resumed with a face-off. - 8) When the ball bounces off one of the referees and directly into goal.
-Normally the referees are dead points, but in this case the situation is considered to be of vital importance.